montyf/caterpillar-logic-solutions/README.md

 7 | Must contain gray, and more gray cells than blue blocks 8 | Can't have red and purple touching anywhere in the sequence 9 | Must have five combined red and gray cells
-10 | Can't contain any blocks of length one
-11 | Must have exactly four blocks of any length and color 12 | Must have exactly two green blocks of any length 13 | Must have exactly two blocks of length 2
+10 | Can't contain any blocks of length one, and must contain a block of length 2 11 | Must have exactly four blocks of any length and color 12 | Must have exactly two green blocks of any length 13 | Must have exactly two blocks of length 2